Ilagri/Breast-cancer-prediction/README.md

-# Breast Cancer Prediction (In progress)
+# Breast Cancer Prediction

-This project uses machine learning techniques to predict breast cancer based on a dataset of features extracted from medical imaging.
-The project includes a Jupyter Notebook that details the data preprocessing, model training, evaluation, and predictions.
+**Status: In Progress** 🚧

+This project is currently under development.
+Contributions and feedback are welcome!

 # Overview